 Wild Science visited EMS on Monday, bringing a range of animals for the younger children to handle.
 Trevor the snake, the rabbit and bearded dragon were very popular.

 They discussed the different textures, patterns and temperatures of the animals.

-The children have been working very hard in Year 2, and made some ‘silly putty’, which is actually a non-Newtonian liquid!
+The children have been working very hard and made some ‘silly putty’, which is actually a non-Newtonian liquid!

 English Martyrs now has an edible playground, we’re growing plants for the children to eat!
 In the pictures below, Year 1 and 2 have been tasting a variety of healthy foods!
 Which one was their favourite?

 Healthy eating and the new garden will become embedded in our school’s curriculum we will have gardening champions so all children will be involved in the garden.
 Despite there being potentially some problems in having a two site school we are now proud to say that we have two beautiful gardens on each site and two greenhouses for propagation.
 The whole process from seed to plate will shared with our children.

 Every year different year groups go on science related trips to further learn and explore different aspects of what they are learning in class.